 Search by either entering keywords or by selecting a product.

-Cleaning a Disk in Windows 7 Using Diskpart
+Cleaning a Disk in Windows 7 (or later) Using Diskpart

 - Open Disk Management and locate the disk in question.
 In our example it will be disk 5.
 This is a 3 TB disk with an MBR partition table.